lszymanski7/boilerplate-js/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
 Any contributions are greatly appreciated.
-Use the [issue tracker](https://github.com/lszymanski7/boilerplate-js/issues) on GitHub if you want to report bugs, request a new feature or improve documentation.
+Use the [issue tracker](https://github.com/lszymanski7/boilerplate-js/issues) if you want to report bugs, request a new feature or improve documentation.
 Please check for existing issues before you report them yourself.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements